 - Being a simple model, not much data is required to arrive at a rate.

-- Can be measured for any type of investment like real estate, equity stock, preferred stock, etc.
+- It can be measured for any type of investment like real estate, equity stock, preferred stock, etc.

 - Expert knowledge is not required even any layman can calculate what is in it for her/him.

-- Helps in calculating return in very less time and cost.
+- It helps in calculating return in very little time and cost.